-If you believe USSD should become involved in an issue that falls within the scope of this group’s work, please send us a note to either Keith Ferguson email@example.com.
+Here are some issues which the USSD Advocacy Committee worked on.
+If you believe USSD should become involved in an issue that falls within the scope of this group’s work, please send us a note via the Contact button at the top of this page.

 United States Society on Dams members are asked to use this link to send our Op-Ed entitled, "Understanding Oroville: Apply a Common Sense Approach to U.S. Critical Infrastructure," to their local media outlet for publication.